GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

 on a set of elements at a specific time and override pressure values computed internally.
-In another use case, this allows for fields usually considered static to be modified by physical solvers, such as porosity with poroelastic solvers.
+In another use case, this allows for fields usually considered static to be modified by physical solvers.

 By default, if fields are specified without begin and end times, GEOSX assumes that these field values are to be imposed at all simulated times, effectively making this property static.
-To avoid this issue, and make it simple to define initial values for properties that evolve with time, the ``initialCondition`` flag was created.
+To avoid this behavior and make it simple to define initial values for properties that can then evolve with time, the ``initialCondition`` flag was created.
 If this flag is set to 1, the values of this field are set at time 0, and are left free to change during the simulation.